• Skip to main content

 Thanks!
 Keep an eye on your inbox for updates.

 Finally, plan the menu.
-Tea party food is so much fun!
-It is usually small, bite-sized foods that are either sweet or delicate.
+Tea party food is petite and cute!
+It is usually small, bite-sized foods that are either sweet or savory.

 Planning the menu can be so much fun!
 Here are a few basic tea party foods – customize them around your theme.